-People usually consider their own pets to be very clever.
-What if you could truly evaluate how smart they actually are?
-IQ tests for dogs are easy to administer at home, won’t cost you anything and will help you better understand your four-legged friend.
+Everyone thinks their pets are clever.
+Why not evaluate how smart they truly are!
+IQ tests for dogs are easy to do and won’t cost you anything.
+You’ll also better understand your furry friend.

 Can I Give My Dog an IQ Test?
 Answer: Yes!

-But your dog’s breed plays a big role in their inherit intelligence level.
+But take into account that breed plays a big role in a pet’s inherit intelligence.

 Instinctive vs. Learned

-Intelligence falls into two categories.
-One being instinctive, which is largely determined by their genetic makeup and their breed.
-This is their natural ability.
-The other kind of canine smarts is obtained from experience and training.
-In other words, learned intelligence is acquired.
-This somewhat explains why some dogs can be taught new tricks more easily than others.
+The other is doggie smarts which comes from experience and training.
+Learned intelligence is acquired.
+This explains why some dogs can be taught new tricks more easily than others.

 Limits to Testing Accuracy

-Testing your dog’s ability to recognize danger is another important aspect of canine intelligence.
+Testing a dog’s ability to recognize danger is another intelligence aspect.
 Do they know to look both ways before crossing the street?
-If you’ve observed that, in our book, that type of awareness will score them some serious points.
+That type of awareness should get some serious bonus points.

-Now that you have an idea of what constitutes doggie smarts, you can literally think up hundreds of situations which require some reasoning on your dog’s part.
+You can literally think up hundreds of situations which require reasoning on your dog’s part.

 Scoring Your K9’s Smarts

-Dogs are generally very smart animals.
-Our neighbor’s dog literally brings his leash to his master when he knows it’s time for a walk.
-We found the inexpensive book called How Smart is Your Dog? to be very useful.
-Get a better idea of your pet dog’s intelligence by checking certain reaction skills but make any IQ tests enjoyable for your pooch.
-If they aren’t scoring well, don’t hold it against them.
-Remember, their breed plays a big role.
-If your dog isn’t exactly Einstein, they can still be brilliant in your eyes.
+Dogs are generally smart animals.
+Our neighbor’s dog literally brings his leash when he knows it’s time for a walk.
+A book called How Smart is Your Dog? is very useful.
+Get a better idea of your dog’s intelligence by evaluating certain reaction skills.
+Make IQ tests enjoyable for pets.
+If they aren’t scoring well, it’s likely because breed plays a big role.